fumieval/winery/README.md

 class Serialise a

 serialise :: Serialise a => a -> B.ByteString
-deserialise :: Serialise a => B.ByteString -> Either String a
+deserialise :: Serialise a => B.ByteString -> Either WineryException a
 ```

 It's also possible to serialise schemata and data separately.